NathanHub/Self-Driving-Agent-GTA-5/README.md

 # Self-Driving-Agent-GTA-5
-# Author S. Sai Hemanth
-# Author Natanael Decena nathannb2424@gmail.com
+# Author: Natanael Decena
-# e-mail : saihemanth.s@outlook.com
-# Author M.L.
-Vihari
-# Author G. RaviTeja
+# E-mail: nathannb2424@gmail.com

 A python program that can drive a car in GTA V